smart-data-models/dataModel.DCAT-AP/CatalogueDCAT-AP/doc/spec_IT.md

       x-ngsi:
         type: Property
     spatial_geographic:
-      description: 'This property refers to a geographical area covered by the Catalogue'
+      description: 'Geoproperty.
+This property refers to a geographical area covered by the Catalogue.
+Model:''dct:spatial'''
       items:
         description: 'GeoProperty.
 Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
         oneOf: *cataloguedcat-ap_-_properties_-_spatial_geographic_-_items_-_oneof
       type: array
       x-ngsi:
         model: dct:spatial
-        type: GeoProperty
     themes:
-      description: 'This property refers to a knowledge organization system used to classify the Catalogue''s Datasets.'
+      description: 'Property.
+Model:''dcat:themeTaxonomy''.
+This property refers to a knowledge organization system used to classify the Catalogue''s Datasets.'
       items:
         type: string
       type: array